gregives/gregives.co.uk/contents/blog/build-a-blog-with-nuxt-and-markdown.md

 ---
 title: Build a Blog with Nuxt and Markdown
 date: 2020-02-08
-description: Learn how to build a blog with Nuxt and Markdown
+description: Learn how to build a blog with Nuxt and Markdown.
 tags:
   - Blog
   - Nuxt